pupil-labs/pupil-docs/src/alpha-lab/phone-neon.md

 The following section presents the results of our analyses, each accompanied by a brief description for clarity.

 ### Heatmaps and scanpaths
-Two valuable visualisations for understanding gaze behaviour on mobile screens are heatmaps and scanpaths (left and right images, respectively).

-Heatmaps visually represent the app areas that receive the most attention, with warmer colours denoting higher fixation rates.
-These heatmaps can be easily generated within Pupil Cloud using the Reference Image Mapper.

-Meanwhile, scanpaths depict the sequence of eye movements and fixations during visual exploration.
-The circle size in the scanpath corresponds to fixation duration; larger circles indicate longer user focus on specific screen areas.
-For those interested in generating these visualisations, our [scanpath tutorial](/alpha-lab/scanpath-rim/) provides a step-by-step guide.

 <div class="mcontainer">
   <div class="col-mcontainer">